What Causes Inflamed Lymph Nodes?

 - Stress, sleeping poorly, bad diet, lack of nutrients

-- Sometimes lymph nodes can get inflamed due to lymphoma, tumor diseases, that are treated like benign neoplasms (non-cancerous).
-However, you have to keep in mind that there is a risk of malignant lymphoma and any changes or symptoms should be carefully monitored by a doctor.
+- Sometimes lymph nodes can get inflamed due to lymphoma.
+These are tumorous diseases that doctors treat in the same way as benign neoplasms (non-cancerous).
+However, you have to keep in mind that there is a risk of malignant lymphoma, and your doctor will carefully monitor any changes or symptoms.

-Your doctor will obviously diagnose you and tell you what you should do.
-Nonetheless, you should always ask yourself the following questions:
+Your doctor will obviously carry out a diagnosis and tell you the steps to take.
+Nevertheless, you should always ask yourself the following questions:

 - Have you had a cold or flu?

 - Where is the inflamed lymph node?
-Neck, armpit, clavicle?
+In the neck, armpit, collarbone?